Flexible signal denoising via flexible empirical Bayes shrinkage: Poisson Denoising

 where

-The square of the standard error in \eqref{eq:pseudoMLE1se} corresponds to $V^{\ast\ast}$ from \citet[pp. 182]{Gart1967Bias}, and is chosen because it is less biased for the true variance of $\hat{\Ga}$ (when $N$ is small) as compared to the asymptotic variance of the MLE \citep[see][]{Gart1967Bias}.
-The other two variance estimators from \citet{Gart1967Bias}, $V_1^{++}$ and $V^{++}$, were also considered in simulations and gave similar results, but $V^{\ast\ast}$ was chosen for its simple form.
+The square of the standard error in \eqref{eqn:pseudoMLE1se} corresponds to $V^{\ast\ast}$ from p.~182 of \citet{Gart1967Bias}, and is chosen because it is less biased for the true variance of $\hat{\Ga}$ (when $N$ is small) as compared to the asymptotic variance of the MLE \citep[see][]{Gart1967Bias}.
+The other two variance estimators from \citet{Gart1967Bias}, $V_1^{++}$ and $V^{++}$, were also considered in simulations and gave similar results, but $V^{\ast\ast}$ was chosen for its simpler form.

-\subsection{Signal reconstruction}
+\subsection{Signal Reconstruction}

-The first step to reconstructing the signal is to find the posterior means of $p_{jk}:=\frac{\mu_{j+1,2k}}{\mu_{jk}}$ and $q_{jk}:=\frac{\mu_{j+1,2k+1}}{\mu_{jk}}$ (for $j=0,...,J-1$ and $k=0,...,2^j-1$).
+The first step to reconstructing the signal is to find the posterior means of $p_{jk} \colonequals \frac{\mu_{j+1,2k}}{\mu_{jk}}$ and $q_{jk} \colonequals \frac{\mu_{j+1,2k+1}}{\mu_{jk}}$, for $j=0,\ldots,J-1$ and $k=0,\ldots,2^j-1$.
 Specifically, for each $j$ and $k$, we require